-HCP engagement is facing numerous obstacles that more and more pharmaceutical companies are recognising and trying to address in today’s highly competitive environment.
+HCP engagement faces numerous obstacles that more and more pharmaceutical companies are recognising and trying to address in today’s highly competitive environment.

-In fact, nearly 40 % of pharma companies fail to understand their customer journeys well enough to map the relevant digital touchpoints and align them with their strategy.
+In fact, nearly 40 % of pharma companies struggle with understanding their customer journeys well enough to map the relevant digital touchpoints and align them with their strategy.

-In this post, we'll cover the key features of HCP engagement and address the challenges as well as opportunities that come with it.
+In this post, we'll cover the key features of HCP engagement and address the challenges and opportunities that come with it.
 From understanding the needs of HCPs to overcoming obstacles in communication, we'll also discuss the key factors that you need to keep in mind to ensure successful HCP engagement:

 What is HCP engagement?

 So let’s start with the basics.
 What is HCP engagement?